 Chapter 3.9

-Robots are versatile and allow for very economic automation solutions.
-However, they are also quite dangerous.
+Robots are incredibly versatile, offering economical automation solutions.
+However, they can also be quite dangerous.

 Large, high-speed robots, particularly, may cause very serious injury by crushing and impact.
-Therefore, robot safety has been standardised internationally.
+Therefore, robot safety has been standardised internationally in (EN) ISO 10218-1 and -2 and for the USA in the almost identical ANSI/RIA R15.06.
+Additionally, a standard for mobile robots has been published with ANSI/RIA R15.08.
 Some vital safety rules are presented below.

 Robot safety is build on three elements: